rishiqwerty/appointment-management/README.md

     Here we also have the option to delete or make changes to the appointment.
 For past appointments there is no option for editting or deleting them.

+## * *New*
+- Added Medical report, only doctor and admin can change details here, patient can only check the report.

+- Added Profile edit option

 ### Architecture
 - I have divided user into 3 categories, admin,patient and doctor all have different roles.